frameable/el/README.md

 }
 ```

+> Observable stores are implemented as recursive [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+When a component is rendered, as properties are accessed from observable stores, El keeps track of which components are dependent on which properties.
+When those properties later change, the components that depend on them are rendered again.

 ## Templates

 Templates are rendered through the `render` function, which accepts a `html` tag function.
 Element attributes like class names and event handlers can be assigned expressions directly, or interpolated.